Five practical steps young Singaporeans can take to save $100,000

 - I eat at home most of the time and mostly cook vegetarian meals as I am actively reducing my meat intake for environmental reasons.
 Not eating at nice restaurants for lunch is quite challenging for me as I work at Tanjong Pagar and there is so much good food around.

 - My solemnization and honeymoon were extremely simple.
 I never had any pre-conceived notions of a perfect dream wedding.
 I got my wedding flowers from the wet market; my wedding gown from Zalora and did my honeymoon plus wedding shoot in a nearby country – Vietnam.
+My engagement ring and wedding rings were both below $500.
 I am thinking of doing a proper ceremony next year and my parents have agreed to keep it small and simple.

 To me, keeping one’s expenses low is really one of the most important in ensuring one can save $100,000 after working for three years.